SilasHofer/MagicHomePC/README.md

 - **Adding a Device:** Open the device manager and enter the bulb's name and IP address.
 - **Turning Lights On/Off:** Click the system tray icon or use the GUI window.
 - **Changing Colors:** Use the GUI color wheel to set RGB values.
-- **Adjusting Brightness:** Modify brightness levels with the slider.
+- **Adjusting Brightness:** Modify brightness levels with the slider. (does only work for device with only rgb no rgbw)

 ## File Structure
 ```